RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 ```
 Any number of instance create by Point construtor function it is always points to Point.So what is the issue here ?.
 Wait, look at 2 methods and 2 props on Point constructor function.
 These are own property of p1 and p2.
 Which means, for each instance of Point having their own props and method this is cons of constructor function as well.
 Since there is no options to share properties and methods among their instance.

-Let's see practically what is the problem with construtor function.
+Let's see practically what is the problem with constructor function.

 ```
 > p1.getPoint === p2.getPoint
 false

 ```
-Above statement is clearly stated that p1 and p2 having getPoint their own funtion.
-It is completly unnecessary of creating getPoint() and toString() function for each instance of Point.
+Above statement is clearly stated that p1 and p2 having getPoint their own function.
+It is completely unnecessary of creating getPoint() and toString() function for each instance of Point.

 That's where the prototype pattern comes into the picture and it played nicely.
 Now redefine the above Point constructor function with the help of prototype